 The program prepares you to become a licensed marriage and family therapist (LMFT).
-Under the guidance of clinicians who are state approved and American Association for Marriage and Family Therapy (AAMFT) approved supervisors, you are trained to assess, diagnose, and treat mental health and relationship concerns.
-You engage in self-of-the-therapist exploration to better understand yourself as a care provider.
-Graduates report being prepared to clinically heal and empower individuals and relationships from intersecting social locations (e.g., ethnicities, gender identities, faith traditions).
+Under the guidance of clinicians who are state approved and American Association for Marriage and Family Therapy (AAMFT) approved supervisors, you are trained to assess, diagnose, consult, and treat relationships and individuals.
+You engage in self-reflection, or person-of-the-therapist exploration, to better understand yourself as a provider.
+Graduates heal and empower clients from diverse intersecting social locations (e.g., ethnicities, gender identities, faith traditions).

 COAMFTE classifies the MACFT program as campus-based (in person), thus most classes are taught on campus with web-enhanced methods of instruction.
 Classes are taught weekdays and select weekends.
 You may work part-time throughout the program.
 However, you need to be available for classes and clinical work during daytime hours.
 The program adheres to all COVID-related SU policies.